 Eating with Hands: A Sensory Experience

 One of the most distinctive aspects of the ancient Indian way of eating is the use of hands.
-In India, food is traditionally eaten with the right hand, as it is believed that the act of touching food engages all five senses, creating a deeper connection with what you eat.
+In India, people traditionally eat food with the right hand, as they believe that the act of touching food engages all five senses, creating a deeper connection with what you eat.
 The fingertips are thought to stimulate digestive enzymes, making the process more intuitive.
 Eating with hands also encourages mindfulness, making you more aware of the textures, aromas, and flavors of each bite.
 This tactile connection adds a spiritual element to the act of eating, making it a sacred experience.

 Ayurvedic Principles of Balanced Eating

 Ayurveda, India’s ancient system of medicine, forms the foundation of traditional eating habits.
 According to Ayurveda, every individual has a unique constitution, or dosha—Vata, Pitta, or Kapha.
-Food is viewed as medicine, and eating according to one’s dosha helps maintain health and balance in life.
+People view food as medicine, and eating according to one’s dosha helps maintain health and balance in life.

 Sitting on the Floor: Enhancing Digestion and Posture